 The case study is based in APC Ireland, a subsidiary of the American Power Conversion (APC) Corporation.
-The Corporation entered a major period of transition in the first quarter of 2007 with completion of its acquisition by Schneider Electric and the formation of a new subsidiary called APC-MGE.
+The Corporation entered a major period of transition in the first quarter of 2007 with completion of its acquisition by Schneider Electric.
 As the initial part of this study was developed before the acquisition, this section will focus on providing a background to the APC context in which the work emerged.
 APC designs, manufactures and markets back-up products and services that protect hardware and data from power disturbances.
 The explosive growth of the Internet has resulted in the company broadening its product offerings from uninterruptible power supplies (UPS) to the high-end InfraStruXure TM architecture in order to meet the critical availability requirements of internet service providers (ISP) and data-centres.
 This modular design integrates power, cooling, rack, management and services, which allows customers to select standardised modular components using a web-based configuration tool.
 The Corporation reported sales of \$2 billion in 2005, globally employs approximately seven thousand people and is a Fortune 1000 company.
 However, recent financial reports have stressed that the company needs to implement significant improvements in manufacturing and the supply chain (Results APCC 2006).
 According to these reports, the company must work to develop a "lean, customer-centric, ambidextrous organisation" in order to reach "optimal efficiencies in our processes".
-APC has two locations in the West of Ireland that serve the European, Middle East and Africa (EMEA) region.
-The Manufacturing Operations site, based in Castlebar, employs approximately 100 people while a number of functions including sales, information technology, business support and research and development (R&D) are situated in Galway with a workforce of approximately 300.
-Responding to the supply chain challenge, a Lean Transformation project was set-up in the Castlebar campus in February 2006 with a cross-functional team of twelve members drawn from Management, Engineering, Manufacturing, Materials Planning, Quality, and Logistics functions.
+APC had two locations in the West of Ireland that serve the European, Middle East and Africa (EMEA) region.
+The Manufacturing Operations site employed approximately 100 people while a number of functions including sales, information technology, business support and research and development (R&D) had a workforce of approximately 300.
+Responding to the supply chain challenge, a Lean Transformation project was set-up in the manufacturing campus in February 2006 with a cross-functional team of twelve members drawn from Management, Engineering, Manufacturing, Materials Planning, Quality, and Logistics functions.
 The primary management information system employed by APC is Lotus Notes, a collaborative software system that manages its knowledge flows.
 It provides a tightly controlled environment for asynchronous group work; where collaborators can have different or independent work patterns.
 The strength of the MIS function in APC was viewed as an important advantage by Schneider in their acquisition analysis and APC's "intimacy with information technology" was identified as central to the creation of synergies with Schneider's power solutions subsidiary MGE.